UniversalViewer/universalviewer/README.md

 ## 💻 Getting Started

-See [uv-examples](https://github.com/UniversalViewer/uv-examples) for how to set up the UV with plain javascript, or using javascript frameworks.
+See the [examples](https://github.com/UniversalViewer/universalviewer/wiki/UV-Examples) for how to use the UV in various scenarios.

 ## 💻 Contributing